 Our website is currently under construction, and the plant database is temporarily down.
 Coming soon, you will be able to search water-efficient plants within our database for specific characteristics like sun exposure, water use, and bloom time.
 Please check back later for the upgraded plant search tool.

-Check for leaks: After a long cold winter, start of by conducting a thorough check of your sprinkler system.
+Plant trees and Shrubs: After a long cold winter, start of by conducting a thorough check of your sprinkler system.
 Many leaks are easily missed or are overlooked but even the smallest leak can waste thousands of gallons and cause a lot of damage.